yaooqinn/spark-authorizer/docs/sql_std_based_authorization.md

 The [spark-authorizer](https://github.com/yaooqinn/spark-authorizer) can enable Spark SQL with Hive's [SQL-Standard Based Authorization](https://cwiki.apache.org/confluence/display/Hive/SQL+Standard+Based+Hive+Authorization) for fine grained access control.
 It is based on the SQL standard for authorization, and uses the familiar GRANT/REVOKE statements to control access.

-For Spark SQL Client users who can directly acess HDFS, the SQL-Standards Based Authorization can be easily bypassed.
+For Spark SQL Client users who can directly access HDFS, the SQL-Standards Based Authorization can be easily bypassed.

 With [Kyuubi](https://github.com/yaooqinn/kyuubi), the SQL-Standard Based Authorization is guaranteed for the security configurations, metadata, and storage informations are preserved from end users.
 It can be used along with storage based authorization on the `Hive Metastore Server`.